 NOAA Sea Grant John A. Knauss Marine Policy Fellowship

-An eligible applicant is any student, regardless of citizenship, who, on February 14, 2014, is enrolled towards a degree in a graduate or professional program, that have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
+An eligible applicant is any student, regardless of citizenship, who, on February 21, 2017, is enrolled towards a degree in a graduate or professional program, that have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
 The graduate degree needs to be awarded through a United States accredited institution of higher education in the United States or U.S. Territories.
-Applicants from states not served by a Sea Grant program should obtain further information by contacting the Knauss Sea Grant Fellowship Program Manager at the NSGO.
+Applicants from states not served by a Sea Grant program should obtain further information by contacting the Knauss Sea Grant Fellowship Program Manager at the National Sea Grant Office (NSGO).

 Length of Assignment

 The length of assignment is one-year (non-renewable).
-The inclusive dates of the official fellowship are February 1- January 31; however, these dates can be slightly adjusted to accommodate academic semester needs.
+The dates of the official fellowship are February 1, 2018 - January 31, 2019; however, these dates can be slightly adjusted to accommodate academic semester needs.

 How to Apply